(AllOne sm logo)

 "The truth was that every picture I had of our dog was a picture of a happy experience for every one of us.
 There was no denying, that they were all happy experiences.
 That was the truth.
 It then became clear to me the next question to ask myself was, "If the truth is that they were happy memories, wouldn't I be dishonest to myself right now if I saw those pictures and then had an unhappy experience?"

-Maybe a way to think of it is this: Let's say you were driving down a road and you come to an intersection.
-You take a left, when you know the correct way is to take a right.
-How long do you drive down the left road before you turn around, come back the intersection, and follow to right road?
+Maybe a way to think of it is like this: Let's say you were driving down a road and you came to an intersection.
+You took a left, when you know the correct way is to take a right.
+How long do you drive down the left road before you turn around, come back to the intersection, and follow the right road?
 What if you just took the right turn in the first place?

 After thinking about that, I chose to focus on all the positive experiences we had while our dog was alive.
 That worked very quickly.